airpair/git-powered-collaborative-blogging/post.md

 While writing this post, I keep thinking:

-> *How cool would it be if everything on the web were forkable?* Imagine a digital world extinct of typos!
+> *How cool would it be if everything on the web were forkable?*

 This section covers a gamut of different forces that led us to integrate the GitHub API with our existing authoring tools.
 Some of our motivations came from a sense that this could be groundbreaking and indeed evolutionary...
 Other guiding influences were simply marketing problems we needed to solve, challenges that are probably relevant to every publisher on the web.
 Mostly though, we've had a great time working with our authors.
 We thank you guys deeply for inpiring more than a million readers to come to AirPair in the last few months.
 The majority of our motivation came from the disire to make it easier and more impactful for authors publishing with us.
 To quote a friend who's tweet came to me mid way through writing this post: